laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-04/index.md

++++
-+++title = "Finding Independent Components using spikes : a natural result of hebbian learning in a sparse spike coding scheme" date = "2004-01" authors = [ "Laurent U Perrinet",] publication_types = [ "2",]
+title = "Finding Independent Components using spikes : a natural result of hebbian learning in a sparse spike coding scheme" date = "2004-01" authors = [ "Laurent U Perrinet",] publication_types = [ "2",]